shafnir/Gitleaks/README.md

         └── gitleaks.yml # Gitleaks main configuration file

 ```
+## Activating a Scan
+- To perform a scan, make a new commit and push the code back into your GitHub repo.
+- It will initiate a GitHub Action automatically in your cloud GitHub repo.
+- You can also initiate a local CLI scan, based on the details below.

 ## Scanning Last Commit Only (CI/CD Use)
 If you're using Gitleaks in a CI/CD pipeline and want to scan only the latest commit (not the full history):